-Email Design Center is the place to create, edit, and preview emails for an event.
+Email Designs is the place to create, edit, and preview emails for an event.

 New Email Design

 Message Name: The Message Name is not seen by guests, and is used to differentiate between similar emails.
 (Example: Two invitations with slightly different images, one for “Press” and one for “Sponsors”).
-There is an option to create default emails when creating Ticket Stacks - if created, the following messages may appear in Email Design Center:
+There is an option to create default emails when creating Ticket Types - if created, the following messages may appear in Email Designs:

-Default Invitation for RSVP: Available for Invite to RSVP, Invite to Register, and Invite to Purchase Ticket Stacks.
+Default Invitation for RSVP: Available for Invite to RSVP, Invite to Register, and Invite to Purchase Ticket Types.

-Default RSVP Yes: Available for any Ticket Stack.
+Default RSVP Yes: Available for any Ticket Type.

-Default RSVP No: Available for Invite to RSVP and Invite to Purchase Ticket Stacks.
+Default RSVP No: Available for Invite to RSVP and Invite to Purchase Ticket Types.

 Message Layout: Choose Blank Layout to create an email using the editor, or Event Specific Layout if Event Farm built an email design for you.
 Event Specific Layout requires artwork meeting our Design Guidelines be submitted to your Customer Success Manager, and can take up to 72 business hours to implement.